 One may wonder if it is possible to get negative all the sectional curvatures of the orthogonal basis.
 This is not possible, because the sectional curvatures of the one qubit subspace depend just on the one qubit penalty factors.
-In Sec.
-III A we will show that at least two out of three independent sectional curvatures are always positive for one qubit.
+In section III A we will show that at least 2 out of 3 independent sectional curvatures are always positive for one qubit.